SupakornIa/sirius-tech/README.md

 # sirius-tech

-You can check the search algorithm in **BinarySearchUtil.kt** and the performance of searching is better than linear (n) for sure. for my calculation is about. and I also provide the unit test for the binary seach as well. you can found it in **BinarySearchUtilTest.kt**
+You can check the search algorithm in **BinarySearchUtil.kt** and the performance of searching is better than linear (n) for sure. from my calculation for filter algorithm ≈ Log(n). and I also provide the unit test for the binary search as well. you can found it in **BinarySearchUtilTest.kt**

 1. query = i times <br>